 7. Salmon Crested Cockatoo – Plyctolophus rosaceus

 The Salmon-Crested Cockatoo is a very intelligent parrot.
 It has one of the loudest bird calls.
 Also, it’s a great mimic and is often featured in bird shows.
 However, most of the birds used for the shows have been bred in captivity.
-The trade in Salmon Crested Cockatoos is illegal in many countries.
+The trade of Salmon Crested Cockatoos is illegal in many countries.

 8. Red and Yellow Macaw – Ara Macao